alabou/NMOS-MatroxOnly/NMOS With Privacy Encryption.md

 The `mode` "AES-128-CTR" MUST be supported by all devices implementing the "SRT" protocol.

+### Elliptic Curve Diffie-Hellman (ECDH)

+The ECDH curves available are: "secp256r1", "secp521r1", "25519" and "448".

+The ECDH functionality is available through the extended transport parameters only.
+A Controller MUST exchange the Sender and Receier public keys to activate an ECDH session.

+Note: A Sender/Receiver generates a new public key whenever it explicitly or implicitly becomes inactive.

 ## RTP transport adaptation

 This `protocol` is used for `urn:x-nmos:transport:rtp`, `urn:x-nmos:transport:rtp.mcast`, `urn:x-nmos:transport:rtp.ucast` and `urn:x-matrox:transport:rtp.tcp`.